FanieVenter/Science-Fair/README.md

-# Science Fair Project
+# Propeller Performance Analysis Project

-Welcome to the repository for my Year 9 Science Fair project.
-This project involves data collection using an Arduino and data visualization with Python.
+Welcome to the repository for my Year 9 Science Fair project, focusing on analyzing the performance of different propeller designs.
+This project uses an Arduino to collect data and Python for visualizing and analyzing the results.

 ## Project Overview

-The goal of this project is to collect environmental data using sensors connected to an Arduino microcontroller and visualize the collected data using Python.
-The project consists of two main components:

-1. **Data Collection**: Utilizing an Arduino to gather data from various sensors.
-2. **Data Visualization**: Employing Python to process and graph the collected data.
+The goal of this project is to test and compare the efficiency of various propeller designs by measuring key performance metrics such as thrust and torque.
+The testing mechanism includes an Arduino setup to collect sensor data, and a Python script for analyzing and visualizing the results.

 ## Repository Contents